rms1000watt/degeneres/Readme.md

 gRPC is a brilliant system: describe data and services in Protobuf definitions that are used to generate servers in the language of your choosing.
 Need to make a change to the data or service?
 Update the Protobufs, regenerate the servers, rinse, repeat.
 This has been a fantastic workflow in production environments.

 The only downside at the moment is the gRPC ecosystem isn't readily available to many web toolsets & systems people use regularly like Postman, cURL, Angular/React, legacy/production JSON servers, etc. (although this will change in short order as the development of gRPC-web has been active for some time).
-So, Degeneres solves this by changing the data serialization from Protobuf to JSON and exposes REST-like endpoints.
+So, Degeneres solves this by changing the data serialization from Protobuf to JSON and exposing REST-like endpoints.

 Also, for convenience and the reduction of hand-typed boilerplate, input data validation & transformation have been added along with configurable middleware at the service or endpoint levels.